A grandmother is a little bit parent, a little bit teacher, and a little bit best friend

 She always said, “never forget a good deed and the doer”.
 In my darkest hour, she was there with me sitting quietly for days and praying.
 Looking back, I know that her presence next to me helped.
 Till the very end, she could walk on her own.
 Small stature and a great personality, she was my rock.

 My maternal grandmother, my naani, is not much different from my Beeji.
 A strong woman, she raised her family of five daughters and one son with an iron fist.
 Unlike my daadi, she was well-educated.
 She went to NCC and did rifle-training.
 She was a school teacher.
 She learned to tailor and could stitch men’s suit too.
 In the 1930s, she was the first in her district to go to a hostel for advance studies.
 Taking inspiration from her and her father, more families started sending their daughters from their village for further studies.
 She took ‘diksha’ in her sixties and studied the scriptures in detail.
 For the last four decades, she has dedicated her life in the service of the Supreme Lord.
 She has inspired others in the family, which include her eldest daughter (my mom), her only son and his wife (my uncle and aunt), to follow the same path.
 More than a decade ago, my aunt, followed by my uncle left their coveted careers as a doctor and departmental chief of a medical college, and an engineer and a successful businessman, respectively, in His devotion.
 My naani is still active and independent and is the thread that strings my maternal family together.

-(My naani and beeji in the same frame…taken more than 15 years ago…)
+(My naani and beeji in the same frame…taken almost two decades ago…)

 I like to think that I inherited many personality traits from both my grannies.
 They are my inspiration and my pride.